The Sonoma Diet is a Mediterranean-inspired eating pattern designed to promote weight loss and improve overall health.

-Decades of research have found that the Mediterranean diet is one of the best eating patterns for promoting general health and preventing chronic illnesses like heart disease and diabetes.
+Decades of research have found that the Mediterranean diet is a healthy eating pattern that promotes general health and is associated with the prevention of chronic illnesses like heart disease and diabetes.

 May increase your nutrient intake

-The Sonoma Diet may boost your consumption of important nutrients.
+The Sonoma Diet may boost your intake of important nutrients.